wildfly/quickstart/ha-singleton-service/README.md

         ...
         WARN  [org.jboss.as.quickstarts.ha.singleton.service.primary.QueryingService] (pool-4-thread-1) Failed to query singleton service.

-8. A `quorum-remove.cli` script is provided in the root directory of this quickstart that removes the quorum limit from the `singleton` subsystem.
+8. A `quorum-remove.cli` script is provided in the root directory of this quickstart that removes the quorum from the `singleton` subsystem.

 ## Troubleshooting Runtime Problems